croservices/cro/docs/reference/cro-http-router.md

 after My::Response::Middleware;
 ```

+It is allowed to use `before` and `after` many times in a single route block,
+and the middleware will be placed into the pipeline in the order that the
+`before` and `after` calls are made.

 As a convenience, the `before` and `after` functions may be passed a `Block`.
 This will be invoked with the `Cro::HTTP::Request` or `Cro::HTTP::Response`
 object as an argument, and it can mutate the request or response (the return